OpenPegasus/OpenPegasusDocker/README.md

 The same build tasks can also be specified on the docker command line as shown below.

-The build command requires a file containing the definition of environment variables that configure the built image.
+The build command requires a file containing the definition of environment variables that configure the built WBEM server.
 These environment variables are passed to the build container with the  --env-file option.
 A default environment file (pegasus-build-vars.env) is part of this repository.